i05nagai/memorandum/language/english.md

 * sensuous
 * lethal
 * carry on
+    * to behave in an uncontrolled, excited, or anxious way
+    * to have a sexual relationship
+    * baggage
+        * a small case of bag that you take onto a plane with you
 * infiltrate
     * to secretly become part of a group in order to get information or to influence the way that group thinks or behaves:
         * A journalist managed to infiltrate the powerful drug cartel.